 At a conceptual level, the technology solution addresses the problem as follows:

-This architecture uses Oracle Autonomous Data Warehouse to load and optimize data from multiple flat-file sources into a centralized data warehouse and then uses Oracle Analytics Cloud to analyze the data to provide actionable insights.
+This architecture uses Oracle Autonomous Data Warehouse to load and optimize data from multiple financial systems, spreadsheets, and other data sources into a centralized data warehouse and then uses Oracle Analytics Cloud to analyze the data to provide actionable insights.

 The architecture focuses on the following logical divisions: